Databricks

 - If configuration fails, the cluster will continue to start normally

-Create an init script to automatically download and configure the Definity Spark agent:
+Create an init script to automatically download and configure the Definity Spark agent.
+Set ARTIFACT_BASE_PATH to match your setup:

 databricks_definity_init.sh